-If you’re looking for a last minute Super Bowl cake, I’ve got you covered!
+If you’re looking for a last minute Super Bowl cake, Perfectly Chocolate Bundt Cake has got you covered!

 This is the fastest, most convenient, and economical cake I know of.
-And you probably have all the ingredients in the pantry right now — well, at least for the cake.
-You may or may not have everything for The Cake Mix Doctor’s Marshmallow Frosting (shiny!), but this cake can be draped in just about anything including a basic chocolate ganache.
+Plus you probably have all the ingredients in the pantry right now.
+Or at least for the cake.
+You may not have everything for The Cake Mix Doctor’s Marshmallow Frosting, but this cake can be drizzled with just about anything including a basic chocolate ganache.

-The “super secret” source of this recipe is Hershey’s, but I got it years ago from my cousin, Julie.
+The “secret” source of this recipe is Hershey’s, but I got it years ago from my cousin, Julie.
 We usually make it as cupcakes or layers, but I’ve been on a Bundt cake kick and wanted to use a fluted pan.
-For the cocoa powder, I used natural, but Dutch process also works well.
+For the cocoa powder, I use natural, but Dutch process also works well.
 And if you prefer using buttermilk in place of milk or coffee in place of water, go for it.
 The only thing to watch carefully is the time.
 Mine was done in 45 minutes, but sometimes it takes up to 55 depending on your oven and pan.

 - 1 3/4 cups (8 oz) all-purpose flour